Battles of Mazar-i-Sharif (1997–1998): Taliban take control (19–27 May 1997)

 Although the exact details of the agreement were not clear, it appears as if the Taliban had failed to take their part.
 Abdul Razaq (or Razzak) was appointed as the head of the Military in the north, rather than Malik, and Malik in compensation was given the insulting position of Deputy Foreign Minister.
 On 25 May, the Taliban entered Mazar-i-Sharif with 2,500 heavily armed men.
 They began to impose Sharia law, shut down schools and Balkh University, drove women off the streets, and, most significantly, try and disarm the local Hazara and Uzbek population by the end of May, contrary to the agreement Malik had made with them.
 In the Hazara sections of the city, particularly in the north-east and east areas around Syedabad, local Wahdat commanders and armed "civilians" began to enlist themselves in resistance.
 The alliance between Malik and the Taliban disintegrated and the Hazaras turned on the Taliban.
 Although Pakistani diplomats flew into the city in an attempt to renegotiate the terms of the agreement, it was already too late to save it.
-The fact that Islamabad had given the Taliban regime official diplomatic recognition so quickly, and urging Saudi Arabia and the UAE to follow suit, further aggravated the situation.
+The fact that Islamabad had given the Taliban regime official diplomatic recognition so quickly, and urged Saudi Arabia and the UAE to follow suit, further aggravated the situation.
 The Uzbeks increasingly realised the agreement did not represent a power share, but was in fact a Taliban takeover.

 Taliban ousted (28 May – early June 1997)

-When a group of Hazaras resisted against being disarmed on the afternoon of 28 May 1997, this led to a revolt amongst Mazar's Hazaras and soon to a general popular uprising against the Taliban.
-As the latter found themselves on unfamiliar terrain, they were quickly ambushed, defeated and killed or taken prisoners.
+When a group of Hazaras resisted being disarmed on the afternoon of 28 May 1997, this led to a revolt amongst Mazar's Hazaras and soon to a general popular uprising against the Taliban.
+As the latter found themselves on unfamiliar terrain, they were quickly ambushed, defeated and killed or taken prisoner.
 Within 15 hours of fierce combat, around 600 Taliban were killed in Mazar's streets, and more than 1,000 were captured when trying to flee the airport.
-Malik's troops proceeded to loot the city including offices of UN agencies (whose aid workers were forced to flee), while a dozens of Taliban of Pakistani origin were killed.
+Malik's troops proceeded to loot the city including offices of UN agencies (whose aid workers were forced to flee), while dozens of Taliban of Pakistani origin were killed.

 On 30 May, heavy fighting broke out around Syedabad.
 At this point, Malik allied his forces with Wahdat, taking about three thousand Taliban soldiers prisoner in Maimana, Sheberghan and Mazar-i-Sharif after their escape routes had been cut off.
-In the next few days, the Taliban were driven from the city and commanders loyal to Malik regained control of the provinces of Jowzjan, Sar-i Pol, Takhar and Faryab, while a new frontline with the Taliban was established along the Murghab River in Badghis Province.
+In the next few days, the Taliban were driven from the city, and commanders loyal to Malik regained control of the provinces of Jowzjan, Sar-i Pol, Takhar and Faryab, while a new frontline with the Taliban was established along the Murghab River in Badghis Province.
 Heavy fighting began over the three contested provinces of Balkh, Samangan and Kunduz.